DragonSenses/Algorithms/LeetCode/103-binary-tree-zigzag-level-order-traversal/problem.md

 - We add their children back into the queue for the next level.
 - Depending on the level's direction (even or odd), we adjust the order of values collected for that level.

+### Deque Optimization

+- The use of a `Deque` avoids reversing arrays, saving time for odd levels.
+- `Deque` operations (like `addFirst` and `addLast`) are efficient and operate in constant time, improving performance.

 ## **Algorithm**

 1. Initialize a queue with the root node and a direction flag (`leftToRight`).